Frank Winfield Woolworth

 He started buying up properties in 1910.
 Work completed in 1913.
 The Woolworth Building in Broadway Place, New York, survives to this day.
 While the Gothic tower was overtaken as the world's tallest in 1929, its grandeur and symmetry remains a popular feature of the New York skyline.
 As well as demonstrating the power of nickels and dimes, Cas Gilbert's building bears witness to Woolworth's financial and marketing acumen.
 He bankrolled the $13m project from his own pocket.
 Despite its hefty price tag, by the time President Woodrow Wilson declared the building open it was already in surplus.
 Every inch had been let, as America's largest companies fought for the prestigious office space.

 The lofty Tower was eclipsed by another money-making idea.
 Frank persuaded the Syndicate Members to merge with Woolworth's.
 The new Corporation's stock was then listed on Wall Street.
 The offer was over-subscribed.
 It raised $65m for the six founders, half of which went to Frank.
 He became the first President of F.W.
 Woolworth Co.
-Each of the other Founders become a Director and SVP.
+Each of the other Founders became a Director and SVP.

 Commercial pressures meant that Frank Woolworth spent very little time at home.
 His three daughters, Edna, Helena and Jessie, rarely saw their father except on occasional foreign holidays.
 He tried to make up for his long absences with elaborate toys and luxuries acquired on his European trips.
 As the girls got older, he became determined that each should find a 'good match', in keeping with his high society aspirations.